-This Crusty No Knead Dutch Oven Bread recipe is a recipe that you cannot miss because it will forgives the small mistakes.
+This Crusty No Knead Dutch Oven Bread recipe is a recipe that you cannot miss because it will forgive the small mistakes.
 Even if you let your dough sit longer than the recommended time or add a little more water, your bread will be just as delicious.
 Even a beginner in the kitchen can make this bread

-Why my bread as not rise?
+Why did my bread not rising?

 Probably because your yeast was no longer fresh.
 Be sure to check the expiration date before using.
 To keep your yeast fresher for longer you can store it in the freezer.

 It's really super simple, you just have to mix the ingredients together and let the dough sit for 8 hours.
 I often make the dough after the evening meal and let it sit overnight.
 Even if you let the dough sit for more than 8 hours, it's okay.

 To have perfect round bread, you need to use a 5-quart or 7.5-quart Dutch oven.

 - To prevent your bread from sticking add flour to the bottom of your pan.
 Corn flour is the one I use the most because it provides a nice texture.
 Another option is to add parchment paper at the bottom of the pan